bookingactivities/booking-activities/readme.txt

 * Fix - Error notice about wpdb::prepare since WP 4.9+ (can cause fatal error if WP_DEBUG was set to true)
 * Fix - Show / Hide activities in calendar editor triggers fatal error
 * Fix - Shop Managers (WooCommerce role) were not able to edit activities
+* Fix - WooCommerce [product_page] shortcode is now working with variable product marked as activity
 * **Breaking change** - Date format needs to be set again in Booking Activities settings, in "Messages" tab

 = 1.2.3 - 2018/01/09 =